cguidone/assignments-dig1102/homework-7.1.md

 	// If an array was passed in, assume that it is an array of form elements. if ( jQuery.isArray( a ) || ( a.jquery && !jQuery.isPlainObject( a ) ) ) {
 		// Serialize the form elements
+		// - Function jQuery.each passed the arguements a and function()
-		jQuery.each( a, function() {
+		// - function() is not passed any arguements. jQuery.each( a, function() {
-			add( this.name, this.value );
+		    // Function add is passed the arguements this.name and this.value. add( this.name, this.value );
 		});